 Smart charging is a technology that allows you to monitor, control and optimise your energy usage when charging your electric vehicle.

 From July 2019, all government-funded home charge points will need to use smart technology.

 Smart technology can range in sophistication, from a basic model where you can only choose when to start charging, to a higher range, a class-leading device that gives you a wide range of useful features, such as load balancing, access management of the device, solar charging, billing, data encryption for added security and the ability to update the charge point with over the air (OTA) updates.

 Some units now also have Bluetooth to enable easy set-up and maintenance of the units.

 Make sure the unit has OZEV compliant with the ability to connect to a cloud system using an API.
-Some units have proprietary APIs, which work with only the manufacture’s software and systems.
+Some units have proprietary APIs, which work with only the manufacturer’s software and systems.

 Some units support OCCP (Open Charge Point Protocol).
 This is an international standard, meaning it can be connected to any OCCP compatible system.